MohamedHamed12/bookstore-Django/README.md

 4. Checkout Process:

     -   Users can proceed to the checkout page to complete their purchase.
-    -   Secure payment options are available for a smooth transaction experience.
 5. Owner's Special Page:

     -   The owner has access to a special page for managing the bookstore's inventory.